GuidesUpdated April 27, 2026

 Empty, loading, and error states

-Designing clear, consistent, and production-ready async states with PyColors UI.
+Design clear, consistent, and production-ready async states with PyColors UI primitives.

 • perceived performance